Updated

 1.2.
 Mercy Killings

 A “mercy killing” is the taking of someone’s life who no longer wishes to live.
-The act is most often performed by administering large doses of painkilling drugs.
+The act is most often performed by administering large doses of painkilling drugs or sleeping pills.

 The act of committing a mercy killing is a crime in California.